caasileo/alx-low_level_programming/0x09-static_libraries/README.md

-1. created a static libary libmy.a
+1. Created the static library libmy.a
-2. Created a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+2. created a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.